Ta-Trung/trungta/README.md

 # trungta - WordPress theme designed by Trung Ta using _s-template
-The theme is designed originally by HTML, CSS and SASS technique.
-In order to make change to this layout, firstly we need to install node_modules by this command ‘npm install node-sass’ and then calling the function ‘npm run compile:sass’ so that all the changes of css will be written to main.css in real time.
+Wordpress theme degisned for Trung Ta -website, the page starter theme bases on Underscore, but the website designed originally with HTML, CSS and SASS technique and transfer dynamically to WordPress-base by Trung Ta.

 Thank you for visiting my codes